Kevin Simm

 Kevin Ian Simm (born 5 September 1980) is an English singer and songwriter.
-He was a member of Liberty X (2001–2007) and is the vocalist of Wet Wet Wet.
+He was a member of Liberty X from 2001 to 2007.
 Simm also won The Voice UK in 2016.

 Career

 2001–2007: Liberty X

 In 2001, Simm auditioned for the ITV reality television music competition Popstars, a show intended to form a new group from individual contestants, becoming one of the finalists.
 While the five winning contestants formed Hear'Say, the five runner-up contestants – Simm, Tony Lundon, Jessica Taylor, Kelli Young and Michelle Heaton – formed the group Liberty X and signed a multimillion-pound record contract with Richard Branson and V2 Records.
 Liberty X released three studio albums and enjoyed seven Top 10 singles from 2001 to 2005: Their biggest hit, "Just a Little", reached number one in May 2002; "Thinking It Over", "Got to Have Your Love", "Song 4 Lovers", and "Holding on for You" all reached the top 5 in the UK Singles Chart.
 They split up in 2007 after selling over 3 million records worldwide.

 During this time, Simm appeared on The Games, in 2005, winning a silver medal.